-We're Here To Help
+We're Here to Help

 Shipping in bulk (B2B, lots & wholesale)

-Definition and example of master cartons
+Definition and example of master cases

 If you purchase merchandise in bulk, typically from overseas, it is very important that you pay attention to how it is packaged for shipment to you.

-Defining the master carton
+Defining the master case

 SKU Type Description